 Chinese crackdown on online poker

-It goes without saying that all of the bad news, and negative sentiment towards Boyaa had a tremendous impact on revenues and profitability.
-With revenues continuously declining since its peak in 2014.
+It goes without saying that all of the bad news and negative sentiment towards Boyaa had a tremendous impact on revenues and profitability.
+With revenues continuously declining since their peak in 2014.
 In 2020, the company saw an increase in revenues aided by the pandemic, but it still lost ~HK$45.1M.
 However, even with declining revenues, management was able to increase its gross margins.

 Looking at its cash flows, and taking into account that 2020 was a particularly good year due to the pandemic, Boyaa was still able to generate ~HK$114M of free cash flow.

 With the current market cap of ~HK$330.6M, it has a free cash flow yield of 34.5%.
-On top of that Boyaa has currently a large cash and cash equivalents that far outweighs its market cap.
+On top of that Boyaa has currently large cash and cash equivalents that far outweigh its market cap.